 Responsiveness to RFA: Is the application clearly responsive to the RFA and specifically to the High-Impact/High-Risk Research Award mechanism?
 What is the innovative potential of the project?
 Does the applicant propose new paradigms or challenge existing ones?
 Does the project develop state-of-the-art technologies, methods, tools, or resources for cancer research or address important under- or unexplored areas?
 If the research project is successful, will it lead to truly substantial advances in the field rather than add modest increments of insight?
-Projects that extend current lines of research or transfer findings from one cancer type to another will not be considered for this award.
-Responsive applications will include those that are highly speculative or exploratory and that may not be based on preliminary data but have the potential for high scientific payoff because of exceptionally promising ideas.
+Responsive applications will be highly speculative or exploratory; they need not be based on preliminary data but must have the potential for high scientific payoff because of exceptionally promising ideas.

 Research Plan: Is the proposed work presented as a self-contained research project?
-Does the proposed research have a clearly defined hypothesis or goal that is supported by a sufficient scientific rationale?
+Does the proposed research have a clearly defined hypothesis or goal that is supported by a reasonable scientific rationale?
 Are the methods appropriate, and are potential experimental obstacles and unexpected results discussed?